Entity Structure

 How are Swiss associations taxed?

-Associations are subject to Swiss corporate income tax, often assessed using a cost-based approach ("Cost +5%" model).
-In Canton Zug, the combined rate is approximately 9-11%.
+Associations are subject to Swiss corporate income tax.
+Eligibility for cost-based assessment ("Cost +5%" model) depends on activity profile and is granted through tax ruling.
+In Canton Zug, the combined rate for ruled associations is approximately 9-11%.
+Specific tax treatment requires advisor review.

 Does membership create personal tax obligations?